langfordw/GPT-Summarizer/README.md

 # GPT-Summarize

 A Chrome extension that allows users to select text and summarize it using OpenAI's GPT-3 API.
+This was written using Chat-GPT's guidance.

 ## Features

 - Select text from any webpage and summarize it with a single click
-- View the summarized text in a pop-up window or replace the selected text on the page
+- View the summarized text in a pop-up window
-- Customize the length of the summary using a slider
+- Copy the summarized text to the clipboard

 ## Installation

 1. Download or clone this repository
+2. Add your OpenAI API key to [background.js](background.js)
 2. Open Google Chrome and go to the extensions page (chrome://extensions/)
 3. Enable Developer Mode by clicking the toggle switch in the top right corner
 4. Click the "Load Unpacked" button and select the directory containing this repository